python/devguide/developer-workflow/extension-modules.rst

 Built-in extension modules are part of the interpreter, while shared extension modules might be supplied or overridden externally.

-In particular, built-in extension modules do not need to have a pure Python implementation but shared extension modules should have one in case the shared library is not present on the system.
+New built-in extension modules could be considered exceptions to :pep:`399`, but please ask the Steering Council for confirmation.
+Nevertheless, besides respecting :pep:`399`, shared extension modules MUST provide a working and tested Python implementation since the corresponding shared library might not be present on the system.

 .. note::